rjoydip-zz/node-py-rpc/README.md

 ***ISSUE***

-> Right now python code communicate once first time when route will be called.
+> Right now python code communicate once route will be called.
 From 2nd time onwards it will not execute.